Five Children and It (film): Plot

 In the summer of 1917, the Butterworth children (11-year-old Robert, 14-year-old Cyril, 10-year-old Jane, 12-year-old Anthea and 2-year-old The Lamb), whose father has gone to fight in World War I, are evacuated from London to stay with their eccentric Uncle Albert, his housekeeper Martha, and unpleasant son, Horace.
 While exploring the house, Robert finds a locked door in the forbidden greenhouse and brings the other children.
 They manage to open the door, which leads them through a secret path to the beach surrounding the house.
 There they discover a large shelled creature, which reveals itself as a "psammead crustacean decapodlium wishasaurus," or sand fairy for short.
 The children, befuddled by this confusing name, refer to the creature simply as "It."
 It seems rather mischievous and Cyril doubts whether the children should trust him, but upon confirming that It can grant wishes, the children wish for all the house chores on their list to be done by magic.
 When they return to the house, they see dozens of copies of themselves doing the chores and wrecking the house in the attempt.

 Suddenly, everything disappears in clouds of golden dust.
 They are then forced to tidy up the mess themselves.
 When they return to It and ask why their clones disappeared, It explains that at sunset, all wishes fade away.
 The children blame It for the mess, but It responds by saying that wishes bring valuable lessons.

 The children need money to fix all the broken items, so they wish for buckets of gold and go off into town to buy some items.
 The children aren't able to buy anything because the owners will not accept gold, believing it is fake.
 They manage to purchase a car, having nothing else to do with the gold, and end up crashing it during a test drive.
-Mr. Peasemarsh, the owner, becomes furious and causes a scene with the children as the authorities and their aunt both appear on the scene.
+Mr. Peasemarsh, the owner, becomes furious and causes a scene with the children as the authorities and Martha both appear on the scene.
 When Mr. Peasemarsh tries to reveal the children's "stolen gold", it vanishes just before he can show it to the officers, who take him away, believing he is out of his mind.